Skip to main content

 Consider the conversion of testosterone to dihydrotestosterone (DHT) by 5-alpha reductase, an enzyme encoded by the SRD5A2 gene.
 Genetic variations in SRD5A2 can influence the efficiency of this conversion, impacting the relative levels of testosterone and its more potent androgenic metabolite.
 Similarly, the CYP19A1 gene, encoding the aromatase enzyme, exhibits numerous SNPs that affect estrogen synthesis from androgens.

-Individuals with specific CYP19A1 polymorphisms may have inherently higher or lower aromatase activity, directly influencing their estrogen levels on therapy.
+Individuals with specific CYP19A1 polymorphisms may have inherently higher or lower aromatase activity, directly influencing their estrogen levels on testosterone replacement therapy.
 This genetic insight is paramount for guiding the dosing of aromatase inhibitors like Anastrozole, ensuring optimal estrogenic balance without excessive suppression.

 Receptor Sensitivity and Genetic Influence